nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 ---
 title: Quick Start
-contributors: [rigor789, eddyverbruggen, damain, ikoevska]
+contributors: [rigor789, eddyverbruggen, damain, ikoevska, jlooper]
 ---

 If you don't want the hassle of installing and configuring your system before you can have a taste of NativeScript-Vue, the [NativeScript Playground](/en/docs/getting-started/playground-tutorial) has you covered.